 The user must submit a model in AMPL

 Examples of complementarity models in AMPL format can be found in the

 The complementarity problem must be specified by a model file with the options of

 a data file and a commands file.

-If the command file is specified it must contain
+If the commands file is specified, it must contain

 to the user with the output.